-CIACLA's Irish Music Showcase has been curated by Hannah Crowley, produced by Matthew Nevin and kindly supported by Government of Ireland Emigrant Support Programme and MART Gallery & Studios.
+CIACLA's Irish Music Showcase has been curated by Hannah Crowley, produced by Matthew Nevin and supported by Culture Ireland, Government of Ireland Emigrant Support Programme and MART Gallery & Studios.

 CIACLA is a non profit 501(c)(3) arts organisation that promotes Contemporary Irish Culture and supports local diverse communities in Los Angeles through a multidisciplinary programme in collaboration with local and international cultural partnerships.
 CIACLA is focused on developing a creative platform to support and challenge artists as a means of promoting creative innovation and collaborative initiatives in Los Angeles and across the USA. www.ciacla.com